johnmidgley/opencola-alpha/README.md

 To add a peer, click the <img src="img/peers.png" width="15" /> icon at the top right of your feed and then click the <img src="img/add-peer.png" width="15" /> icon.
 <img src="img/addPeer.png" width="800" />

 Copy the token beside "Give this token to your peer:" and give it to a peer (via Signal, email, sms, etc).
 Enter the token you receive from the peer in the other box.
-Click "Add" - edit the name a image url if desired, and then click "Save".
+Click "Add" - edit the name and image url if desired, and then click "Save".

 By default you will be using the OpenCola Relay server (ocr://relay.opencola.net) to communicate with peers.
 Communication is end to end encrypted, but does travel through a central server.
 There are more advanced options (Tor, ZeroTier VPN) that will be documented, but are not for the faint of heart, so we default to the relay server as a "batteries included" solution.